 Content strategy consultants are a relatively new breed of management consultants with some impressive skill sets.
-Most of the best ones that I’ve met in this field are highly tech-savvy, multi-talented professionals with a whole arsenal of abilities at their disposal.
+Most of the best I’ve met in this field are highly tech-savvy, multi-talented professionals with a whole arsenal of abilities at their disposal.

 That breadth is exactly what allows them to take that high-level, holistic perspective of a brand.
 You’ll need to develop that.
 No pressure.
 (Really – I believe in you!)